ericdnbn/image_classifier_pneumonia/README.md

 We also recommend consulting with a medical professional, who has experience diagnosing a patient with pneumonia by looking at chest X-rays, about false positive and false negative images to determine patterns they look for, and ultimately what the model is missing.

+Finally, we recommend that this model be used to increase the speed at which medical professionals determine the results of chest X-rays.

 ### Possible Next Steps